The Team

 Nathan joined the Burrows lab in 2022 after completing his MSc in Biochemistry at Queen’s University.
 His research is focused on characterizing the regulatory components and bacteriophage-encoded inhibitors of the type 4 pilus extension machinery.
 His research is currently funded by a NSERC CGS-D award.
 In his free time, he enjoys hiking, painting, and cooking.

-Ikram joined the Burrows lab in 2020 as a GlycoNet summer student before starting his senior thesis in the fall.
-After completing his BHSc in the BDC program, Ikram was excited to continue his research in the Burrows lab as a MSc candidate.
-He previously held an OGS award and his research is currently funded by an NSERC CGS-M award.
-His research focuses on characterizing type 4 major pilin accessory genes using various molecular biology techniques and pilus-specific bacteriophages.
-Ikram enjoys baking and hiking (but not at the same time).
+Ikram joined the Burrows lab in 2020 as a GlycoNet summer student before beginning his senior thesis in the fall.
+After completing his BHSc in the BDC program, he continued his research in the lab as an MSc student and transferred to the PhD program in 2023.
+He previously held an NSERC CGS-M award and his current research is funded by an NSERC doctoral scholarship.
+Ikram’s work explores how bacteria defend themselves against bacteriophages that use pili as receptors and how these phages have evolved strategies to overcome these defence mechanisms.

-Veronica joined the Burrows lab as a Masters student in 2021 after completing her BSc in Biochemistry (Co-op) at McMaster University.
+Veronica completed her BSc in Biochemistry (Co-op) at McMaster University before joining the Burrows lab as a Masters student in 2021 and transferring in 2023.
 Her research involves analyzing genetic mutations in Pseudomonas aeruginosa that are selected upon following bacteriophage exposure.
-She previously held a CIHR CGS-M award and her research is funded by an OGS award.
+She previously held a CIHR CGS-M award and her research is funded by a NSERC PGS-D award.
 In her free time, Veronica enjoys practicing yoga and reading.

 UNDERGRADUATE STUDENTS